AmrHMorsy/Ocean-Simulation-OpenGL/README.md

 ### Optimizations
 Frustum Culling: Efficiently renders only the portions of the game world that are currently visible, enhancing performance.

+## To-Do

+.
+Animating/Moving Boat: Enhance the boat's realism by allowing it to move and interact dynamically with the waves.
+.
+Narrative Elements: Introduce poems, texts, and diaries to enrich the narrative.
+.
+Weather Dynamics: Implement changing weather patterns, introducing elements like rain, thunder, and storms to intensify the emotional atmosphere.
+.
+Introductory Scene: Create an engaging scene that sets the narrative tone and provides context to the game.
+.
+Dynamic Shadows: Incorporate shadows for added realism.
+.
+Trailer Creation: Design a compelling trailer to showcase the essence of "Forgotten Waves".

 ## Installation

 1. Clone the repository: